 Once you’ve reached this point in the planning stage, you can begin identifying the specific marketing channels and tactics you’ll want to use.
 For digital marketers, this will likely include a mix of SEO, digital advertising, email, and/or social media.

-Of course, you want to make sure that you have the budget for these efforts and can plan accordingly for the upcoming year.
+Of course, you want to make sure that you have the budget for these efforts and can plan accordingly.
 Whether you’re keeping work in-house or planning to partner with an agency, these resources will help guide you through the process.

 - Digital Marketing Resources – As digital marketing experts we understand the importance of getting the right information fast.
 We’ve compiled a list of SEO and PPC resources that every beginner should read, with a handy breakdown of what each article or guide has to offer.
 These resources should help your team grasp the basics of digital marketing.